-If white does not want black to get quite as strong, she can play here immediately.
-It might seem that white has a chance to fight with a move around a after , but the fight will not be hard on black: If he captures the stone, white will not be able to make two eyes herself, so she is likely to come back to the cornergroup to connect this stone at an early stage, after which black has the time to easily deal with any attack white might have made in between.
+If White does not want Black to get quite so strong, she can play here immediately.
+It might seem that White has a chance to fight with a move around a after , but the fight will not be hard for Black: if he captures the stone, White will not be able to make two eyes herself, so she is likely to come back to the corner group to connect this stone at an early stage, after which Black has the time to easily deal with any attack White might have made in between.

 at the vital point is a strong move which provokes a fight.
 Up to there is little room for variation.